 How to price your app

 You will be required to use one of Apple’s listed price bands.
 There are currently 85 bands ranging from “free” to £599 ($999).
 Apple takes 30% of the selling price and pays you the balance through direct deposit once per month.
-You can increase your income if you enable Apple’s iAD network in your free apps.
+You can increase your mobile app revenue if you enable Apple’s iAD network in your free apps.
 Apple sells and serves the ads and pays you up to 60% of the advertising revenue from your apps.
 Apple also allows “in-app purchases” which means you can offer a free app with additional features for sale to the customer after download.

 What about updates?